Singapore adds 23 charges against founder of oil trader Hin Leong

 The frail-looking Lim arrived in a van, wearing a black cap and trousers with brown jacket, and had to be supported as he got into a wheelchair.
 His head hung down most of the time and he did not respond to questions from reporters.

-The prosecutor sought six weeks for further investigation, with the next hearing set for June 24.
+Deputy Public Prosecutor Navin Naidu sought six weeks for further investigation.
+The next hearing was set for June 24.

 Owned by Lim and his children Evan Lim and Lim Huey Ching, Hin Leong, set up in 1973, was once one of Asia’s top oil traders.